inktrap/pynguin-example/README.md

 # Example

-This seems like a strange issue?! pynguins provides many options … am I doing something wrong?
+This seems like a strange issue?! pynguin provides many options … am I doing something wrong?

  - running ``run.sh``
      - generates ``pynguin_report`` but ``pynguin`` is given as output dir